 - When using braces, only the format

-{character}is allowed and cannot be empty
+{character}is allowed and it cannot be left empty

 - Enter or select the required information.